 Antimicrobial resistance is an urgent public health threat, and antibiograms are critical tools for identifying and combating the spread of drug-resistant organisms.
-Antibiograms summarize data about local or facility-specific antimicrobial resistance patterns for selected bacterial pathogens.
-Prescribers can use these data, along with their clinical expertise and patient information, to guide their selection of initial therapy and reduce inappropriate antimicrobial use in health care settings.
-Antibiograms are also an essential component of antimicrobial stewardship programs, as they can be used to detect and monitor trends in resistance.
+Antibiograms summarize data about resistance patterns for selected pathogens.
+Health care providers can use these data, along with their clinical expertise and patient information, to guide selection of initial therapy and reduce inappropriate prescriptions.
+Antibiograms are therefore an essential component of antimicrobial stewardship programs.

 Clinicians in outpatient settings can use this antibiogram to:

-If you are interested in contributing to the next New York City Antibiogram, or to get printed copies of the 2017 report or more information about these profiles in general, email ARprevention@health.nyc.gov.
+If you would like more information or are interested in contributing to the New York City Antibiogram, email ARprevention@health.nyc.gov.